You’ve heard the famous saying, “a picture says 1,000 words”, right?

 How to post a video to your Instagram feed

 You can add a video to your feed the exact same way you would add a photo.
 Simply tap the “+” icon in the top corner and choose the video you want to upload.
 Instagram takes you through the steps of adding a filter, a caption, and any relevant hashtags.

 2. Instagram Reels

 Reels mimic the fast-paced, consumable video style of TikTok.
-Users can create 15-second videos made up of multiple clips and edit them with audio, effects, and a suite of creative tools.
+Users can create 15-second videos made up of multiple clips and edit them with trending music, effects, and a suite of creative tools.
 Reels now have their own special place on your Instagram profile, but they can also be shared to your feed for extra visibility.

 Conchus has published a selection of Reels showing how their product is made and packaged.

 Instagram Reels dimensions

 - Instagram Reels length: up to 15 seconds

 - Dimensions: portrait